o-gs/dji-firmware-tools/README.md

 Additional updates to the ELF after first look can include defining `.bss` sections.
 These sections represent uninitialized RAM used by the binary.
-It is tempting to just define one big section which covers whole RAM address range according to the processor documentation, but that results in huge memory usage and related slowdowns while disassembling the file.
+It is tempting to just define one big section which covers whole RAM address range according to programming guide of the chip, but that results in huge memory usage and related slowdowns while disassembling the file.

 Note that all section offsets are defined using start of the BIN file as reference,